 Flower gardening is a great way to de-stress and beautify your landscape while supporting local pollinators like butterflies, bees, and birds.
 To see the best results, it takes a little bit of planning, a little bit of shopping, and a little bit of manual labor.
+So how do you plant flowers?
 If you’re ready to create a new backyard flower garden, we’ll show you how to get started.

 There are hundreds of popular flower species that are easy to grow, but they have a variety of growing requirements relative to space, soil conditions, and lighting.
 The most important feature to observe prior to planting is the amount of sunlight the garden area receives throughout the day.
 Determine if your garden will be best for plants that prefer partial to full sunlight or partial to full shade.
 Sun lovers require six or more hours of direct sunlight throughout the day, while shade lovers prefer less than six hours of primarily filtered or dappled sunlight.

 The size of the garden space is also important.
 Size determines how many plants, and how much soil amendment and mulch you’ll need to buy.
 Measure the length and width of the garden bed, then multiply these numbers to calculate the square footage.
 Keep this number handy as you shop.
 Note the condition of the soil.
 If it is heavy clay, loose sand, or filled with rocks and roots, plan to amend the area well before planting.